dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 #### `<date>`

-the `<date>` element contains a DSP-specific date value.
+The `<date>` element contains a DSP-specific date value.
 It has the following format:

 ```text
 calendar:epoch:yyyy-mm-dd:epoch:yyyy-mm-dd